-A descendant of early Massachusetts Colonial settlers, he was born in Chicago to parents Caroline and Charles Clarke, November 19, 1893, grew up in Newton and graduated from Harvard College.
-He worked with his father in Hudson, MA at the Universal Boring Machine Co.
+A descendant of early Massachusetts Colonial settlers, Ware was born in Chicago to parents Caroline and Charles Clarke, November 19, 1893.
+He grew up in Newton, graduated from Harvard College and worked with his father in Hudson, MA at the Universal Boring Machine Co..
 One of his college friends wrote of him, “His quiet, frank, and pleasant manner with his quaint humor made him a charming friend and companion.
 These traits that made him a favorite among his circle of college friends, together with a strong sense of duty, high ideals, and steadfast courage, made him a leader who won the respect and affection of the men and officers of his command.”

 After his death, a close Army comrade wrote to Henry’s sister, “Never have I met with a more even, frank, and generous disposition than your brother’s.
 He never became ruffled or impatient, and was at all times kind and considerate of others.
 Officers and men loved and respected him alike.
 Perhaps I knew him as well if not better than anyone in the Company, and so I know how very fortunate I was to have been his friend.”*

-Allen was connected to Harvard over the years.
-He made wax models for their medical lab while still a student from 1909-1911, sculpted a portrait bust of Bay Myers who rowed crew in 1912 (son of Lectern Von L Meyer of the U.S. Navy) and was chosen to do the death masque and marble portrait of the beloved Dean Russell LeBaron Briggs in 1936, a bronze copy of which is at Radcliffe College.
+Allen was connected to Harvard College over the years.
+He made wax models for their medical lab, sculpted a portrait bust of Bay Meyer who rowed crew for Harvard in 1912 and was chosen to do the death masque and marble portrait of the beloved Harvard Dean Russell LeBaron Briggs.

-This portrait of Henry Ware Clark is a particularly fine example of Allen’s mastery of his craft and the difficult technique of modeling low-relief or bas-relief sculpture.
-Dubbed as “painting in clay” by some, this two-dimensional art form must create likeness, texture and dimension in a relief that is sometimes only 1/8” deep.
+This portrait of Harvard graduate Henry Ware Clark is a particularly fine example of Allen’s mastery of his craft and the difficult technique of modeling bas-relief (low-relief) sculpture.
+Dubbed as “painting in clay” by some, this two-dimensional art form must create likeness, texture and dimension in a carving that is sometimes only 1/8” deep.
 Sometimes carved into a block of clay or stone and sometimes built up on a flat ground in clay, the sculptor uses the play of light on the surface to create his effects.

 Like his predecessor Saint-Gaudens, the American sculptor famous for his innovative relief work, Allen here uses an inscription and symbols related to the character.
 The crossed guns of the 16th Infantry and the olive branches indicate his heroic status as a warrior for peace.
-A textured background and a rectangular frame with a thicker base was another St.Gaudens style point used by Allen.
+Here also, the textured background and the rectangular frame with a thicker base were St.Gaudens’ style points.

 His large light eyes with the straight brow are outstanding and the shapely lips youthful and full.
-The cleft chin gives him strength of character with the high cheekbones and sturdy nose.
-His skin looks natural rather than air-brushed in the American art style .
-The shadows are deep along the right side of the face, chin and nose and under the brim of the helmet, slightly and imperfectly tilted to one side, giving the whole realism with great depth and color.
+The cleft chin gives him strength of character with the high cheekbones and sturdy nose and his skin looks natural rather than air-brushed.
+The shadows are deep along the right side of the face, chin and nose and under the brim of the helmet, slightly and imperfectly tilted to one side, giving the whole portrait realism with great depth and color.